 5.4 Never stop a child who is freely recalling events.

 5.5 Use the ‘Tell, Explain, Describe’ model to confirm whether or not a child has been, is being or is at risk of abuse and who the suspected abuser is.
 The fine details of the alleged abuse should not be explored at this stage.
 This will be done by accredited professionals during the witness interview.
+Please refer to the Good Recording Practice sheet to assist you in recording all information.

 5.6 Make a contemporaneous note of the discussion, recording the timing, setting and people present as well as what was said (using the exact words used by the child).
 Retain your notes as these may be required in the future.